Google Rating

 Putting implants for each tooth can affect the strength of jawbones.
 In such a process, dentists may have to use 10-14 implants for a row to ensure a full arch of teeth.
 This is where All-on-4 dental implants become the ideal choice for full arch teeth restoration.

-All-On-4: The Ideal Solution For Total Smile
+All-On-4: The Ideal Solution for Total Smile

 All-on-4 is a unique teeth implant procedure that ensures a full-arch replacement of teeth with just four implants on your upper or lower jaw.
 Dentists can mount crowns or a full set of dentures over the implants to provide a complete array of teeth for the patients.

 As a minimally invasive treatment, full-arch replacements are a highly acceptable option.
-Since the 1990s, this treatment become popular, and thousands of patients around the globe have received solutions for their dental worries with the help of All-on-4 treatment.
+Since the 1990s, this treatment has become popular, and thousands of patients around the globe have received solutions for their dental worries with the help of All-on-4 treatment.

-3D Imaging And Treatment Planning
+3D Imaging and Treatment Planning

 Your dentist will analyse the anatomy of your jaw and identify the best places for implant placement.
 It includes the angulation, distribution, and optimisation of the position of the implants using the software.